MewsSystems/gitbook-connector-api/operations/cancellationpolicies.md

 ## Get all cancellation policies

 > ### DEPRECATED!
 > This operation is deprecated.
 When the property is using granular cancellation policies feature e.g. shares cancellation policies for multiple rate groups or even rates, API will return not supported response code.
-Use [get](#get-cancellation-policies) instead or [getForReservations](#get-cancellation-policies-by-reservation) for existing Reservations.
+Use [the new get all](#new-getall-cancellation-policies) instead.

 ### Request